Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Introduction

+The existence of QTGs in four dimensions is nonviable.
+However, this issue can be circumvented by focusing solely on the existence of Static Spherically Symmetric (SSS) solutions, characterized by a single function whose equation involves, at most, second-order derivatives.
+This leads to the introduction of the broader class of Generalized Quasi-topological Gravities (GQTGs) \cite{Bueno:2017sui,Bueno:2016xff,Hennigar:2017ego,Ahmed:2017jod}, encompassing all QTGs.
+Notably, intriguing examples of non-trivial GQTGs in four dimensions have been discovered, including the renowned Einsteinian Cubic Gravity \cite{Bueno:2016xff}.
+Furthermore, proper GQTGs (which do not fall under the QTG classification) have been constructed in dimensions $n \ge 4$, spanning all orders in curvature \cite{Bueno:2019ycr}.
+GQTGs exhibit linearized equations of motion around maximally symmetric backgrounds \cite{Bueno:2016lrh,Bueno:2017sui,Bueno:2016xff,Hennigar:2017ego,Ahmed:2017jod,Hennigar:2016gkm}, enabling precise calculations of black-hole thermodynamics \cite{Myers:2010ru,Bueno:2017sui,Oliva:2010eb,Cisterna:2017umf,Hennigar:2017ego,Bueno:2017qce}.
+Moreover, they form a foundation for the entire realm of higher-curvature gravities when considering metric field redefinitions \cite{Bueno:2019ltp}.

-Charged Reissner–Nordström (RN) black holes have the interesting property in Einstein gravity that is because of their charge, feature the behavior of a dual event horizon.
-The intriguing point is that, like the Lifshitz case \cite{Brenna:2011gp}, coupling to the Maxwell field preserves all of the advantageous characteristics of quasi-topological gravity.
-Therefore, considering the advantage of charge parameters of these black holes in the AdS/CFT context, there is a strong motivation to investigate the physical consequences of their charged solutions.
+Charged Reissner-Nordström (RN) black holes exhibit a fascinating property in the realm of Einstein gravity: due to their charge, they manifest the behavior of a dual event horizon.
+An intriguing observation is that, akin to the Lifshitz scenario \cite{Brenna:2011gp}, coupling the RN black holes to the Maxwell field preserves all the advantageous characteristics of QTG.
+Consequently, considering the advantageous role of charge parameters in the context of the AdS/CFT correspondence, there exists a strong impetus to explore the physical implications stemming from these charged solutions.

-The outline of the paper is as follows.
-In the next section we introduce the action and derive the corresponding field equations for the 5QT gravity and their black hole solutions.
-The thermodynamics of 5QT black holes are discussed in Sec. \eqref{sec:Thermo}.
-Section \eqref{sec:Numeric} is devoted to the numerical analyses of the field equations and in Sec. \eqref{sec:Thermal} the thermal stability is discussed.
-The final section contains conclusions and remarks.
+The structure of this paper is outlined as follows.
+In the subsequent section, we introduce the action and derive the corresponding field equations for 5QT gravity, along with the associated black hole solutions.
+The thermodynamic properties of 5QT black holes are discussed in Section \eqref{sec:Thermo}.
+Section \eqref{sec:Numeric} is dedicated to the numerical analysis of the field equations.
+We investigate certain special cases that can be solved analytically in Section \eqref{sec:AnalSol}.
+Furthermore, the thermal stability of the solutions is examined in Section \eqref{sec:Thermal}.
+Finally, the concluding section \eqref{sec:Conclusion} presents the main conclusions and additional remarks.